simbo1905/spring-bigquery-graphql/README.md

 gcloud compute instances list
 ```

-Then use a GraphQL tool such as "GraphQL Playgournd" to look at:
+Then use a GraphQL tool such as "GraphQL Playground" to look at:

 ```sh
 http://$EXTERNAL_IP:8080/graphql